 - The respondent often criticises the petitioner for staying out late with her friends, which makes the petitioner feel resentful and suffocated.

 It is best practice, where possible, to agree the contents of the divorce petition with your spouse/their lawyer prior to issuing proceedings.
 All Resolution member lawyers are bound by the Resolution Code of Conduct, which encourages solicitors to:

 - Conduct matters in a constructive and conciliatory way;

 - Avoid the use of inflammatory language; and

 - Take into account the long-term consequences of actions and communications as well as the short-term implications.

 Issuing divorce proceedings will be the first step in a potentially lengthy process depending on whether there are outstanding financial and children matters to resolve.
 If matters are commenced in a non-confrontational way at this early stage it can help set the right tone for the case going forwards.
 The less amicable the proceedings are, the higher legal costs are likely to be.

 Does the reason for divorce affect the financial settlement?

 The fact upon which the divorce is based will not have any impact on any financial settlement.
 The court does not want to become embroiled in who did what to whom and will only consider a party’s conduct if it would be unjust to disregard it.
 Such situations are quite rare.

 As a team of experienced family lawyers, we are here to support and guide you through this difficult and emotional time whilst taking a pragmatic approach to minimising your legal fees wherever possible.
-If you would like to discuss your own circumstances further please contact Joanne Clarke, Partner, on joanne.clarke@LA-law.com or 01202 786127.
+If you would like to discuss your own circumstances further please contact our specialist Family Law Solicitors: online.enquiries@LA-law.com or call 01202 786153.